SANDAG/Population-Sim/README.md

 ```

 3. **Update PopulationSim configuration files** (if necessary)
-   - SANDAG commonly sets the `populationsim/conigs_mp/settings.yaml` file such that `multiprocess: True`, `num_processes: 22`, `multiprocess_steps: num_processes: 22` to enable the maximum level of multiprocessing using the 22 San Diego PUMAS as the `slice_geography: PUMA`
+   - SANDAG commonly sets the `populationsim/conigs_mp/settings.yaml` file such that `multiprocess: True`, `num_processes: 22`, `multiprocess_steps: num_processes: 22` to enable the maximum level of multiprocessing using the 22 San Diego PUMAS as the `slice_geography: PUMA`.
+If at least 22 logical processors are not available (not advised due to long run times), it is suggested to set both `num_processes:` configurations to the number of logical processors.
    - See the PopulationSim [official documentation](https://activitysim.github.io/populationsim/)

 4. **Run the `main.py` entry point file** from the project root directory